-The J.P.
-Morgan Asset Management Round the Island Race, organised by the Island Sailing Club, will take place on Saturday 1st July 2017 and will provide the chance for first-time racers to compete against Olympians and record breaking sailors on equal terms.
+The annual race provides the chance for first-time racers to compete against Olympians and record breaking sailors on equal terms.

 The race regularly attracts over 1,700 boats and 16,000 sailors making it one of the largest yacht races in the world.
 It is the fourth largest annual participation sporting event in the UK, after the London Marathon and the Great North and South Runs.